MicrosoftDocs/memdocs/windows-365/enterprise/create-provisioning-policy.md

 - Windows 365 Frontline

   - If you have more users in your Azure Active Directory (Azure AD) user group than the number of Cloud PCs available for the selected size, some users might not receive their Cloud PC.
-  - If you remove users from your Azure AD user group, their Cloud PC will automatically moved into a grace period.
+  - If you remove users from your Azure AD user group, their Cloud PC is automatically moved into a grace period.

 ## Create a provisioning policy